Diocese of the Holy Cross: History

-The diocese currently has 18 parishes and missions in 10 U.S. states.
+The diocese currently has 20 parishes and missions in 10 U.S. states.

 Leadership

 The current bishop of the Diocese of the Holy Cross is Paul Hewett, SSC, who was consecrated on December 4, 2004.
 Hewett had been a priest in the Episcopal Church until 1978, when he was deposed for aligning with Albert Chambers and the Continuing Anglican movement.
-Bishop Hewett's father, Rev. Clayton Hewett had also been an early supporter of the Continuing Anglican Movement.
+Bishop Hewett's father, the Rev. Clayton Hewett had also been an early supporter of the Continuing Anglican Movement.
 Bishop Hewett is based at the Anglican Cathedral Church of the Epiphany, Columbia, South Carolina.
 The assisting bishop is Timothy Farmer, former rector of St. Francis' Church, Spartanburg, South Carolina.
 Until his death in 2009, Patrick Murphy served as retired bishop in residence and rector of St. Peter's Anglican Church in Houston, Texas.

 Standing Committee

 The bishop is assisted by a Standing Committee consisting of clergy and laypersons.